albertovth/football_predictor/data/output/stage3_2026_07_18/VALIDATION_REPORT.md

 Pre-normalization medians were 1.0103094166918365 xG and 1.007826250155126 xGA.
 Both final distributions were normalized to 1.0.

+This cumulative count was used to validate and publish the Stage 3 ranking.
+It does not change that ranking.
+For Stage 4 confidence weighting it is superseded by the dated rolling ledger below.

+## Stage 4 rolling evidence policy

+The published Stage 3 xG, xGA, SPI, and rank remain unchanged.
+Only the evidence counts carried into the next update are bounded to the latest four calendar years.

+- Incoming Stage 4 evidence window: 2022-07-16 through 2026-07-15
+- Eligible team appearances retained: 7,764
+- Stage 1 appearances retained: 5,436
+- Stage 2 appearances retained: 1,574
+- Stage 3 appearances retained: 754
+- Teams: 206
+- Minimum team appearances: 13
+- Median team appearances: 38
+- Maximum team appearances: 71
+- Teams with no retained evidence: 0
+- Aggregate evidence SHA-256:
+  2af8f7a13647547eb9ce14e0ab50c11477bf1b88e703d04700abdcf062459cfb
+- Dated ledger SHA-256:
+  44f84f23f8d96f3a120fbc11f9554abcbb380a02df62dd59a9a3b7463433278a

+Every retained eligible team appearance has evidence weight one and every older appearance has weight zero.
+New-period and retained-prior xG/xGA are pooled by their observed team-specific appearance counts before the unchanged all-versus-all simulation.
+Friendlies still have their goals multiplied by 0.5 inside the unchanged xG/xGA method; no extra evidence multiplier is applied.

+A chronological holdout over 240 eligible matches produced mean Poisson negative log likelihood of 3.028577 for cumulative pooling, 3.028928 for the four-year window, 3.032991 for leaving the prior unchanged, and 3.172841 for direct new-period replacement.
+The evidence supports match-count pooling and rejects direct replacement.
+It does not identify four years as an optimized duration; four years is the simple one-World-Cup-cycle boundary, adopted without measurable holdout degradation or another fitted parameter.

+The rolling window controls confidence only.
+Expired matches are not algebraically subtracted from the already-published Stage 3 xG/xGA values.
+Exact fold scores and the ledger reconstruction audit are in evidence_window_holdout.csv and evidence_window_4y_audit.json.

 ## Regression and reproducibility

 - Recreated prior offense and defense maximum errors: below 1e-12